HMS Narcissus (1801): Career

 On 25 November 1812 Narcissus was off Navassa Island where her boats captured the schooner Joseph and Mary, Captain William Wescott, of 139 tons (bm).
 She had been launched in Queen Anne's County, Maryland, and had been commissioned as a privateer on 12 September 1812.
 Joseph and Mary was armed with four guns and had a crew of 73 men.
 Narcissus chased her for three hours.
 As Narcissuss boats approached, the men on Joseph and Mary fired on them, killing one man and wounding another.
 Joseph and Mary surrendered the moment the men on the boats prepared to board.
 There were three wounded men aboard her.
 Before her capture, Joseph and Mary had recaptured the American ship Piscataqua, which subsequently bilged, and a schooner that she sold in Haiti.
+On 26 November 1812 Narcissus arrived at Port Royal, Jamaica.

 On 1 January 1813 Narcissus captured the brig Viper and the schooner Shepherd.
 Shepherd, of 134 tons (bm), Captain Robert Hart, had a crew of 18 men and was armed with two 6-pounder and two 4-pounder guns.
 Narcissus captured her off Cape St Blare.
 (Note: Shepherd was built at Matthews County, Virginia, in 1807.
 She had been commissioned on 18 December 1812.)